calculix/pygccx/readme.md

 - Solve CCX input file
 - Show result file in CGX
 - Create result object from *.frd or *.dat files for postprocessing
+- Tools for calculate invariant stresses (Mises, Principals, etc)
+- Tools for transformation of coordinates, vectors or tensors between coordinate systems

 # Planned capabilities of Pygccx:
 - Support of all CCX keywords for static analysis